 Oven-Roasted Balsamic Brussels Sprouts

-1/2 tsp.
-Kosher salt, plus more for sprinkling before serving
+- ½ teaspoons Kosher salt plus more for sprinkling before serving

-Preheat oven to 425.
-Line a baking sheet with aluminum foil and set aside.
+- Preheat oven to 425℉.
+Line a baking sheet with parchment or aluminum foil and set aside.

-Rinse sprouts in cool water and then chop off the tough ends.
-Pull any straggly leaves off the sprouts and then chop each sprout in half.
+- Rinse sprouts in cool water and then chop off the tough ends.
+Pull any straggly leaves off the sprouts and then chop each sprout in half vertically.
 Place in a medium bowl.

-In a small bowl, whisk together oil, 1 1/2 Tbsp. balsamic vinegar, minced garlic, 1/2 tsp. salt, and the freshly ground black pepper.
-Drizzle it over the chopped sprouts and then toss to combine.
+- In a small bowl, whisk together oil, 1 ½ tablespoons of the balsamic vinegar, minced garlic, salt, and the freshly ground black pepper.
+Drizzle over the chopped sprouts and then toss to combine.
 Spread the sprouts out evenly over the baking sheet and roast for 20-25 minutes or until the sprouts are tender-crisp.

-Remove from oven, transfer to a serving dish, drizzle with the reserved tablespoon of vinegar, and sprinkle with kosher salt to taste.
+- Remove from oven, transfer to a serving dish, drizzle with the reserved tablespoon of vinegar, and sprinkle with kosher salt to taste.
 Serve immediately.
-Makes 4 servings.

 Patti–Definitely like tiny little cabbages.
 If you like cabbage, I bet you'll like these! 🙂